zhanglabNKU/ADDNS/README.md

 # ADDNS

-Code for paper "Asymmetric Dual Deep Network with Sharing Mechanism for Medical Image Fusion from CT and MR-T2".
+Code for paper "ADDNS: An Asymmetric Dual Deep Network with Sharing Mechanism for Medical Image Fusion of CT and MR-T2".

 Requirements
 ---------